This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 - Lake Lucerne

-Inside, the station features a shopping arcade with a variety of stores.
-You’ll find everything from Swiss souvenir shops to boutiques and convenience stores.
-There are also cafes and restaurants where you may want to can grab a meal or a snack before heading out.
+Inside, the station you’ll find everything from Swiss souvenir shops to boutiques and convenience stores.
+There are also cafes and restaurants where you can grab a meal or a snack before heading out.

 2. Chapel Bridge